fortran-lang/fpm/CONTRIBUTING.md

    one person disagrees.
    At this stage, the scope of the fix/feature, its behavior, and API if applicable should be defined.
-   Only when you have community concensus on these items you should proceed to writing code and opening a PR.
+   Only when you have community consensus on these items you should proceed to writing code and opening a PR.
    **When actively working on code towards a PR, please assign yourself to the issue on GitHub.**